privacygmail cleanupemail security

 MailMop's protection:

-• No email data stored = no retention concerns whatsoever
+• No email data stored, so there's no retention question at all

-• Clear browser data to delete completely and instantly
+• Clear your browser data and it's gone, instantly

 • Account deletion removes only auth data (no email data exists)